 World Radio History – A model for this page, David Gleason cares deeply about preserving all manner of radio and electronic ephemera and maintains a massive reservoir of data on his own dime.
 You could spend a week here and not scratch the surface, and there’s more being added all the time.

-Jazz Disco – With its simple and yet profound header “Do you like Jazz?”, this site is another model for my page.
+Jazz Disco – With its simple yet profound header “Do you like Jazz?”, this site is another model for my page.
 There are thousands of albums and recording dates detailed here, by both artist name and record label.
 If you want to know who played bass on Dexter Gordon’s Our Man In Paris or see a full list of CTI recording sessions from 1973, there’s no faster place online to find that info.

 Tom Lord Discography – For when the aforementioned Jazz Disco doesn’t give you enough information.
 I own the 2002 printed version of Tom’s masterwork, which takes up a lot of space in my bookcase, and I’m also a subscriber to his website to gain access to the 20+ additional years of research and refinement.